-- 1 lb. block of soft caramel
+- 1 pound block of soft caramel

 - 1.5 cups crisped rice cereal

 - Place the bars on a baking sheet lined with foil that has been sprayed with nonstick cooking spray, and refrigerate the bars until they are firm.

 - Melt the chocolate or candy coating in a medium bowl the microwave, stirring after every 30 seconds to prevent overheating.

 - Take one caramel bar and dip it into the chocolate mixture.
-I find it works best to lay it in the bowl and sort of spoon the chocolate and crisped rice over it, since the chocolate mixture is so chunky.
+I find it works best to lay it in the bowl and sort of spoon the chocolate and crisped rice over it since the chocolate mixture is so chunky.

-- If you'd like, you can drop this in spoonfuls onto a baking sheet to make clusters, or spread it thin and break it apart once set to make bark.
+- If you'd like, you can drop this in spoonfuls onto a baking sheet to make clusters or spread it thinly and break it apart once set to make bark.

-These bars should be served at room temperature for best taste and texture, so that the caramel is soft and supple.
+These bars should be served at room temperature for best taste and texture so that the caramel is soft and supple.